-(9) "Customer," for purposes of [Rule 2440, IM-2440-1 and this IM-2440-2] this Rule and Rule 2121, shall not include a qualified institutional buyer ("QIB") as defined in Securities Act Rule 144A [under the Securities Act of 1933] that is purchasing or selling a non-investment grade debt security when the dealer has determined, after considering the factors set forth in Rule 2111 [IM-2310-3], that the QIB has the capacity to evaluate independently the investment risk and in fact is exercising independent judgment in deciding to enter into the transaction.
-For purposes of [Rule 2440, IM-2440-1 and this IM-2440-2] this Rule and Rule 2121, "non-investment grade debt security" means a debt security that: (i) if rated by only one nationally recognized statistical rating organization ("NRSRO"), is rated lower than one of the four highest generic rating categories; (ii) if rated by more than one NRSRO, is rated lower than one of the four highest generic rating categories by any of the NRSROs; or (iii) if unrated, either was analyzed as a non-investment grade debt security by the dealer and the dealer retains credit evaluation documentation and demonstrates to [NASD] FINRA (using credit evaluation or other demonstrable criteria) that the credit quality of the security is, in fact, equivalent to a non-investment grade debt security or was initially offered and sold and continues to be offered and sold pursuant to an exemption from registration under the Securities Act [of 1933].
+(9) "Customer," for purposes of this Rule and Rule 2121 [2440, IM-2440-1 and this IM-2440-2], shall not include a qualified institutional buyer ("QIB") as defined in Securities Act Rule 144A [under the Securities Act of 1933] that is purchasing or selling a non-investment grade debt security when the dealer has a reasonable basis to believe that the QIB is capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies involving a security or securities, and the QIB affirmatively indicates that it is exercising independent judgment in deciding to enter into the transaction.
+Where a QIB has delegated decision-making authority to an agent, such as an investment adviser or a bond trust department, these factors shall be applied to the agent. [has determined, after considering the factors set forth in IM-2310-3, that the QIB has the capacity to evaluate independently the investment risk and in fact is exercising independent judgment in deciding to enter into the transaction.]
+For purposes of this Rule and Rule 2121 [2440, IM-2440-1 and this IM-2440-2], "non-investment grade debt security" means a debt security that: (i) if rated by only one nationally recognized statistical rating organization ("NRSRO"), is rated lower than one of the four highest generic rating categories; (ii) if rated by more than one NRSRO, is rated lower than one of the four highest generic rating categories by any of the NRSROs; or (iii) if unrated, either was analyzed as a non-investment grade debt security by the dealer and the dealer retains credit evaluation documentation and demonstrates to [NASD] FINRA (using credit evaluation or other demonstrable criteria) that the credit quality of the security is, in fact, equivalent to a non-investment grade debt security, or was initially offered and sold and continues to be offered and sold pursuant to an exemption from registration under the Securities Act [of 1933].